christinemtrinh/vm-automation/README.md

   1. Declare needed resources (i.e. resource group, storage account, helper script) and their location
   2. Assign identifying name for deployment

+Missing from the files is an additional script which configured security settings on the VM, copied over back up files from blob storage, and runs a SQL query to attach the database to make a usable instance.

 Achievements:
   - Utilized Key Vault to shield password from code